Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The results of these studies allow the treating doctor to establish a diagnosis and determine the origin of the disease.

-Therapeutic activities
+Therapeutic measures

-Global ischemia: specificity of therapeutic measures
+Global form of ischemia: specifics of therapeutic measures

-2. Thrombectomy is a surgical procedure that removes blood clots from large, blocked vessels.
+2. Thrombectomy is a surgical procedure that removes blood clots from blocked large vessels.

-It is worth noting that in each specific case, the doctor, based on the diagnosis, the dynamics of recovery and symptoms, selects an individual course of therapy for the patient, which may vary during the treatment process.
+It is worth noting that in each specific case, the doctor, based on the diagnosis, dynamics of recovery and symptoms, selects an individual course of therapy for the patient, which may vary during the treatment process.

 ethnoscience